-The amendments to Canada's Proceeds of Crime (Money Laundering) and Terrorist Financing Act regulations will become effective June 2021.
+The amendments to Canada's Proceeds of Crime (Money Laundering) and Terrorist Financing Act regulations became effective June 2021.
 These amendments aim to improve the effectiveness of Canada's anti-money laundering and counterterrorism financing regime, and align compliance with international standards.
-The Issuer has assessed the requirements and does not anticipate significant challenges in meeting the requirements by the effective date.